 Speaking of Covid, what of the pandemic in Georgia?
 The country has largely been open without restriction throughout the pandemic so travel is not an issue.
 Mask-wearing is widespread which was good to see although I believe the restrictions have eased since arriving.
 Also, there is seemingly a testing clinic on every corner.
 My brother and I literally went shopping for our PCR tests before flying to Azerbaijan.
 We landed on one that was just $25.
 What a country.

 So, Is It Safe To Travel to Georgia Right Now?

 At the end of the day, this really comes down to your comfort level.
-Again, for me, walking around and staying in Tbilisi, I feel 100% safe.
-That said, things can change with an aggressor next-door.
+Again, for me, walking around and staying in Tbilisi, I feel 100% comfortable.
+That said, things can change with an aggressor next door.
 My biggest concern isn’t an attack in Georgia per se, it’s the potential overall disruption in air travel.
 To me, after being cooped up for two years and having the chance to spend my travel money in a place like Georgia is worth it.

 On top of that, getting the chance to talk to and understand those who live through this on a day-to-day basis is important.
 Too often we let fear seep in from the media and the scope is lost.
 Yes, the current situation is scary and not ideal for anyone.
 This has led to many cancellations to destinations all over Europe.
 That said, currently, the conflict is in Ukraine.
 Georgia, however, is open for business.
 After being here and seeing how welcoming and hospitable the people are, I hope more come to support them as they support their neighbours.